deepaghera001/GST-invoice-tool/GST_FORM_LOGIC.md

 4. **Only standard GST rates are allowed** (0%, 5%, 12%, 18%, 28%)
 5. **Equal splitting** for CGST/SGST ensures compliance with GST rules
 6. **Place of supply handling** - When buyer GSTIN is missing, place of supply state is used to determine transaction type
+7. **Invalid seller GSTIN handling** - If seller GSTIN is invalid, the system defaults to intra-state transaction

 This logic ensures that the correct tax fields are displayed and calculated according to Indian GST regulations while providing a smooth user experience.